Oroco Resource: A Lofty Valuation For A Historical Resource (OTCMKTS:ORRCF)

 (Source: Company Technical Report)

-The good news is that Oroco is well funded to drill Santo Tomas and commission a new resource estimate, with ~C$23 million [~US$17 million in cash] in the company's treasury assuming the most recent private placement goes through.
-The most recent capital raise was done at a significant discount to the share price, with the deal coming in at C$1.20 per share with warrants, vs. a share price at the time of C$1.93 on the December 9th close.
-The amount raised is expected to be C$15.5 million.
-This suggests that while there is certainly large demand for the stock, there wasn't enough demand to get a decent price for the deal, with a 37% discount to the December 9th closing price (C$1.93 vs. $1.20).
-Therefore, while the significant cash balance should prevent any further share dilution over the next 12 months, the share count has now grown from 185 million shares to 215 million shares over the past four months, which has pushed Oroco's market cap to US$317 million.
+The good news is that Oroco is well funded to drill Santo Tomas and commission a new resource estimate, with ~C$23 million [US$17~ million in cash] in the company's treasury following the most recent private placement.
+The most recent capital raise was completed at C$1.20 for C$15.5~ million.
+While the significant cash balance should prevent any further share dilution over the next 12 months and should help the company to gain control of 81% of the project with requires spending of close to C$30 million, the share count has now grown to 208 million shares fully-diluted.
+This has pushed Oroco's market cap to US$312 million at US$1.50.
 So, how does this valuation look relative to Oroco's ~62% interest in this massive copper porphyry project?

 (Source: RFC Ambrian M&A Report)